oliverbenns/phaser-starter/README.md

 ![Phaser avatar studying](./src/img/study.png)

-Simple starter project to get a Phaser game environment up and running with ease.
-With Webpack, ES6 transpiling, page reloading and Github page publishing.
+Minimal starter project to get a Phaser game environment up and running with ease.

 ## Install
 - Get the files by either: